Comprehensive Display System: Royal Navy use

 At first, there was no pressing need for the CDS, and production was not undertaken.
 However, the development of the Seaslug missile set off a series of events that led to the introduction of CDS some years later.
 Seaslug required the long-range and height-finding of the Type 984 but the County-class destroyers, the only ships armed with Seaslug, were too small to carry the large radar.

 The solution was to add a digital data link to CDS, called Digital Picture Transmission (DPT) or Link I; the use of a digital link may have been inspired by DATAR's digital link.
 The aircraft carrier transmitted radar contact data from its Type 984 over DPT to the escorting County destroyers, which used the data to locate targets with their smaller radars for Seaslug.
 Pye Ltd. was given the production contract.

 The CDS/Type 984 combination entered service with HMS Victorious in 1958, having been fitted during the ship's extensive post-war refit.
+After significant training during 1958, RAF Bomber Command began a series of mock attacks on the ship and found that even their V bombers were being intercepted with ease by aircraft that were considered inferior.
+During one such exercise, a fleet of six English Electric Canberra bombers were all intercepted.

-On 15-20 July 1959, the ship participated in the Riptide military exercise with the United States Navy and demonstrated the effectiveness of the system; CDS provided a "decisive advantage" that allowed inferior RN fighters to "grossly outperform" USN fighters.
+Shortly thereafter, twenty-three US Navy jet bombers from Naval Air Station Oceana attacked while Victorious approached the US, resulting in the USN tallying twenty-one of their aircraft successfully intercepted.
+The ship was approaching the US as part of the large Riptide military exercise with the United States Navy.
+From 15-20 July 1959 the USN attempted to attack the Victorious repeatedly with ever-larger groups and most sophisticated attack plans.
+The Victorious met every single one.
+CDS provided a "decisive advantage" that allowed inferior RN fighters to "grossly outperform" USN fighters.
 The USN was unable to saturate RN fighter direction.

-This was followed with the CDS being fit to the new HMS Hermes and the first batch of four of the eight County-class destroyers.
+This was followed with the CDS being fitted to the new HMS Hermes and the first batch of four of the eight County-class destroyers.
 Unknown to the developers of the original CDS, another division within Elliott was developing a purely electronic version of the same basic concept, the Action Data Automation, and a developed version of this system would ultimately replace the original model on most RN ships.